 - B.S.
 Electrical Engineering, University of Tennessee, Knoxville, TN (9/75 – 9/79)

-Dr. Mark E Dean is a John Fisher Distinguished Professor at the University of Tennessee College of Engineering.
-His research focus is in advanced computer architecture (beyond Von Neumann systems), data centric computing and computational sciences.
+Dr. Mark E Dean was the John Fisher Distinguished Professor at the University of Tennessee College of Engineering.
+His research focus was in advanced computer architecture (beyond Von Neumann systems), data centric computing and computational sciences.

 Prior to joining UT, Dr. Dean was Chief Technology Officer of the Middle East and Africa for IBM and an IBM Fellow.
 In this role he was responsible for technical strategy, technical skills development and exploring new technology based solutions for the region.
 These responsibilities include the development of solutions specific for the emerging needs of the businesses and cultures in industry segments such as mobile services (banking, healthcare, education, government), natural resource management (oil, gas, mining, forest, water), cloud based business services, and security (fraud protection, risk management, privacy, cybersecurity).

 Dr. Dean was also vice president World Wide Strategy and Operations for IBM Research.
 In this role, he was responsible for setting the direction of IBM’s overall Research Strategy across eight worldwide labs and leading the global operations and information systems teams.
 These responsibilities include management of the division’s business model, research strategy, hiring, university relations, internal/external recognition, personnel development, innovation initiatives and the division’s operations.